dpanshusingh/modular-factory-algo/README.md

 # Modular Factory Scheduler

-This project implements two core algorithms for a Manufacturing Execution System (MES):
+This project implements a core algorithm for a Manufacturing Execution System (MES):

-1. **Worker-Task Matching**: Assigns available workers to tasks based on skills, availability, and optimization heuristics.
-2. **Schedule Planning**: Allocates labor over a timeline to ensure all tasks finish, prioritizing resource optimization.
+1. **Schedule Planning**: Allocates labor over a timeline to ensure all tasks finish, prioritizing resource optimization.

 ## Project Structure